Updated: May 21

 The Khukuri Restaurant has been trading in Edinburgh since 1997.
-An authentic Nepalese Restaurant offering freshly prepared meals for both sit in and take away menu's.
+An authentic Nepalese Restaurant offering freshly prepared meals for both sit-in and take-away.
 As well as the best cup of tea!

 Fresh Ingredients Used in Nepali Tea

-The natural aromas of the Darjeeling White Tea is infused with the natural and fresh spices to make Nepali Tea.
+The natural aromas of the Darjeeling White Tea are infused with natural and fresh spices to make Nepali Tea.
 The blend produces a pure golden colour.
-Grown and produced in the Indian Himalayas it is then directly shipped to the UK.
+Grown and produced in the Indian Himalayas, it is then directly shipped to the UK.

-The fresh spices used to infuse the Darjeeling tea, are ginger, bay leaves, cardamon, cinnamon and cloves.
+The fresh spices used to infuse the Darjeeling tea, are ginger, bay leaves, cardamom, cinnamon and cloves.

 The aromatic flower buds from the Myrtaceae, Syzygium Aromaticum are native to the Indonesian Maluku Islands.
 Said to have health benefits ranging from aiding digestion to protecting the liver.
 These sweet warming flower buds are small but are giants in the world of antioxidants.

 Cardamon is indigenous to India and Sri Lanka with health benefits including cholesterol, gastrointestinal protection and relief from cardiovascular issues.
 Why would you not want to have these in your tea?